-This investigation was based on complaints from various individuals within PBGC that (0)(6) former GS-13 (0)(6) Management Division, PBGC, Washington DC, was telephoning them and making disturbing comments.
+This investigation was based on complaints from various individuals within PBGC that former GS-13 former GS-13 in the Office of Information Technology, Resource Management Division, PBGC, Washington DC, was telephoning them and making disturbing comments.
 These phone calls occurred in late 2015 and continued into early 2016.